 An alternative strategy for narrowing the search to overcome large significance thresholds is to only test for epistasis amongst SNPs that have known marginal effects.
 Though not routine, many GWA studies report that they performed follow-up analysis of epistasis amongst their hits, but though the number of positive findings remains very low, some successes have been reported.
 Strange et al.26 looked for epistasis amongst significant marginal effects from a GWA study for psoriasis, and demonstrated that the risk alleles at the HLA-C and ERAP1 loci only conferred effects if they were both present.
 A similar pattern of epistasis was uncovered using the same strategy by Evans et al.25 in a GWA study for ankylosing spondylitis, this time between ERAP1 and a large additive effect at HLA-B27.
 In both cases, the same patterns replicated in independent samples, and these are perhaps the first statistically robust examples of epistasis influencing human complex traits.

-One criticism of these examples of epistasis is that they are evident on the observed scale of the disease trait, but because the interaction is between SNPs with large effects it could be the case that on the liability scale of disease the contribution to risk is purely additive.
+One criticism of these examples of epistasis is that they are evident on the observed scale of the disease trait, but because the interaction is between SNPs with large effects, it could be the case that on the liability scale of disease the contribution to risk is purely additive.
 This is indeed a philosophical quandary when dealing with binary phenotypes, because on the observed scale one is implicitly using an epistatic threshold model, in the sense that the contribution of a genetic effect to an individual’s risk of becoming affected by a disease depends on the sum of risk alleles elsewhere in the genome.114 This non-linearity is particularly elevated when prevalence in the population is low, as is the case for most complex diseases.

-Given the success of identifying epistasis through endophenotypes, and by restricting the search to SNPs with known marginal effects, it is intuitive that combining these strategies should be fruitful.
-Becker et al.89 searched for epistasis influencing gene expression, restricting the search to be for probes with known cis-acting eQTLs, and looking for interactions only between a cis-acting eQTL and all remaining trans-SNPs.
+Given the success of identifying epistasis through endophenotypes, and by restricting the search to SNPs with known marginal effects, it is intuitive that combining these strategies should be fruitful, consistent with the identification and replication of instances of epistasis influencing gene expression by Hemani et al. However, power is still an important factor using this study design.
+For example, Becker et al.89 also searched for epistasis influencing gene expression but using a much smaller sample size from the HapMap project.
+They restricting the search to be for probes with known cis-acting eQTLs, and looking for interactions only between a cis-acting eQTL and all remaining trans-SNPs.
 Though it is unclear if any of these results surpassed a significance threshold that accounts for the experiment-wide testing burden, and no replication was attempted, it appears that there was enrichment for probes with nominally significant interactions.
 This is in stark contrast to the numerous additive effects that are typically observed in eQTL studies.103

 Though we have only focused on a few examples here, the picture that is emerging is that compelling statistical support is absent for the vast majority of reported epistatic interactions.
 Potentially through some level of ascertainment bias, those epistatic effects that appear to be statistically robust have predominantly large marginal effects, and contribute relatively little in terms of phenotypic variance from interaction terms alone.
 Given the current empirical evidence, one can hypothesise that the number of instances of epistasis may indeed be large, but that the contribution of variance from gene interactions on complex traits is rather small.